Editor’s note: This blog post was last updated on by

 Sunset and Sunrise

 Fortune favours the bold, so don’t be afraid to ask your fellow cruisers or a friendly crew member to take a photo of you.
-After all, they are your holiday snaps and it is absolutely necessary that you be in a few of them.
+After all, they are your holiday snaps, and you must be in a few of them.
 People will understand.
 Everybody needs somebody to take a photo of them (unless they have a tripod).

 Bring Extra SD Cards